bernardoVale/python-for-devops/markdown.md

 Learn how to write Python scripts to solve simple DevOps problems without a Configuration Management tool.

-Things you often use like:

-- Executing shell commands
-- Working with files
+Approach:

-- Interacte with the underling OS
+- Learn the basics of python language
-- Executing HTTP requests

 --

+- Best practices

+--

+- Most used modules for scripting/DevOps

+--

+- Packaging / Writing CLI tools

+--

 ### Why?
 --

 1. Python is easy and straight forward.
+--

 1. Python based Cfg.
 Management tools uses the things we'll learn here.
+--

 1. You might not have a Cfg.
 Management tool available in your environment
 ---

 # How